control-toolbox/CTProblems.jl/docs/src/index.md

 ## Overview of `CTProblems.jl`

 The `CTProblems.jl` package provides a list of optimal control problems, each of them is made of a description, the model and the solution.
 You can get access to any problem by a simple `description`, see [`CTBase.jl`](https://github.com/control-toolbox/CTBase.jl).
-For instance, to get the energy-min one dimensional integrator problem, simply
+For instance, to get the energy-min one dimensional exponential problem, simply

 ```@example main
 using CTProblems
-prob = Problem(:integrator, :dim1, :energy)
+prob = Problem(:exponential, :dim1, :energy)
 ```

 Then, the model is given by